bespoke-code/CarND-P4-Advanced-Lane-Finding/writeup_report.md

 ## Files of interest
 - images in the [camera_cal folder](./camera_cal) used in the camera calibration process
+- images in the [examples folder](./examples) some used in this writeup, many more available
 - [calibration_util.py](./calibration_util.py) - calibration utilities and functions
 - [image_manipulation.py](./image_manipulation.py) - image manipulation, gradient and color thresholds
 - [line_util.py](./line_util.py) - lane line detection and other stuff, some code is not used yet